-Our district is required to inform you of certain information that you, according to The No Child Left Behind Act of 2001 (Public Law 107-110), have the right to know.
+Our district is required to inform you of certain information that you, according to the Every Student Succeeds Act of 2015 (Public Law 114-95), have the right to know.
 Upon your request, our district is required to provide to you in a timely manner, the following information:

-- Whether the teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction. - Whether the teacher is teaching under emergency or other provisional status through which state qualification or licensing criteria have been waived. - Whether your child is provided services by paraprofessionals and, if so, their qualifications. - What baccalaureate degree major the teacher has and any other graduate certification or degree held by the teacher, and the field of discipline of the certification. - In addition to the information that parents may request, districts must provide to each individual parent Information on the achievement level of the parent's child in each of the state academic assessments as required under this part; and - Timely notice that the parent's child has been assigned, or has been taught for four or more consecutive weeks by, a teacher who is not highly qualified.
+- Whether the teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction. - Whether the teacher is teaching under emergency or other provisional status through which state qualification or licensing criteria have been waived. - Whether your student's teacher is teaching in the field of discipline of the certification of the teacher. - Whether your child is provided services by a paraprofessional and, if so, their qualifications.

+In addition to the information that parents may request, a building receiving Title 1.A. funds must provide to each individual parent:

+- Information on the level of achievement and academic growth of your student, if applicable and available, on each of the State academic assessments required under Title 1.
+A. - Timely notice that the parent's child has been assigned, or has been taught for four or more consecutive weeks by, a teacher who has not met applicable State certification or licensure requirements at the grade level and subject area in which the teacher has been assigned.